Renaldas0/Hackolanterns-Halloween-Game/README.md

 ### Target Audience

-This is a fun game to play for all users but is primarily geared towards adults (?? - depends on how hard the questions are.
-TBC)
+This is a fun game to play for all users but is primarily geared towards Halloween lovers to test their general knowledge of all things spooky

 ### Benefits